rit-igm-web/igme-330-shared/notes/1-canvas-intro-to-drawing-context.md

 - Rename **cs-canvas-1.html** to ***lastName-firstInitial*-cs-canvas-1.html**
 - ZIP and POST ***lastName-firstInitial*-cs-canvas-1.html** into the dropbox (you'll submit this together with the next checkoff in the same zip)

 ## VI.
-Study for the next "Practice Quiz"?:
+Study for the next "Study Quiz"?:

 1 - List the 3 drawing state *properties* we used in this demo